Porcelain vs Sandstone vs Limestone Patio: Which Is Best for Dublin Homes?

 Key Takeaways

-- Porcelain patios are usually the lowest maintenance and most reliable anti-slip option for wet Dublin weather, especially when outdoor porcelain paving tiles are R11 anti-slip rated.
+- Porcelain patios are one of the lowest-maintenance options and can be a reliable anti-slip choice for wet Dublin weather, especially when outdoor porcelain paving tiles are R11 anti-slip rated

 - Sandstone gives warm character, rich colours and a natural appearance, but it needs more cleaning and sealing than porcelain.

-- Limestone gives a sleek, classic natural stone look, and limestone offers a secure slip-resistant surface even when wet when the correct textured finish is chosen.
+- Limestone gives a sleek, classic natural stone look and offers a secure, slip-resistant surface, even when wet, when the correct textured finish is chosen.

 - Patio cost in Dublin depends on the material, ground conditions, access, drainage and installation quality – not just the price of the paving slabs.